rwright403/rocket-flutter-speed-analysis/README.md

 See [4]

-Potentially See [3] - seems to use piston theory, ZONA51 is more complicated This case does not include body shockwaves
+Potentially See [3] - seems to use piston theory

 [1] also has examples
 TODO: try first tutorial to build an understanding of how all the pieces fit together